 The short answer: Yes.

-The long answer: It can be tricky to determine how much you’re saving by using different fuels.
+The long answer: it can be tricky to determine how much you’re saving by using different fuels.
 There isn’t a fuel specifically designed to save the driver money - they’re designed to maximise the efficiency and power of different car models.
-E10 could be slightly cheaper, but using it in your car that’s unleaded-91 recommended could result in a lower fuel economy, negating any upfront cost savings.
+E10 may be slightly cheaper, but using it in your car that’s unleaded-91 recommended could result in a lower fuel economy, negating any upfront cost savings and even potential engine degradation.

-There are a lot of 'FUEL SAVING HACKS!' out there (e.g. squeeze the pump slower, fill up when it’s cold etc.) but the truth is that many will not make a noticeable difference to your budget.
+There's no shortage of fuel saving hacks out there, but the truth is that many will not make a noticeable difference to your budget.

 If you haven’t noticed any major differences and still want to save money on fuel, then try some of the following: